des-science/DES-SN5YR/README.md

 **5_COSMOLOGY**:
 SN likelihood and chains for the different cosmological models and data used in the [DES Collaboration (2024)](https://arxiv.org/abs/2401.02929) paper.

+**6_DCR_CORRECTIONS**
+Wavelength dependent corrections implemented for SMP 5YR, that depend on the airmass and color of the observed events.

 **7_PIPPIN_FILES**:
 This folder includes the pippin input files needed to reproduce DES simulations and cosmological analysis.